NodeGuy/JavaScript-fuzz/README.md

 Omits the non-standard `stack` property if `options.functions` is false because it sometimes has a getter function.

+## See Also

+[Gremlins.js](https://github.com/marmelab/gremlins.js) - Monkey testing library for web apps and Node.js

 ## Copyright

 Copyright 2013 David Braun